 Today I’m reviewing the Wuben L50 18650 flashlight – not the newest flashlight, but it’s what I have in my hands from Wuben.
 Read on for some thoughts and testing!

 Official Specs and Features

 I am unclear on the versions of this light.
-There are older versions which have a different emitter, and this Osram P9 emitter version ships with a manual that states “Version 3.2” so… There are other versions – I think I’ll say that and stick with it.
+There are older versions that have a different emitter, and this Osram P9 emitter version ships with a manual that states “Version 3.2” so… There are other versions – I think I’ll say that and stick with it.

 These are listed at $27.99 on Wuben’s site.
 They’re available for $29.99 on amazon.
 And sale prices look to have been as low as $15 in the past!
-Even better, it looks to be $20.36 on amazon right now (referral link)!
+Even better, it looks to be $20.36 on Amazon right now (referral link)!

 The Big Table

 Here’s a 20% off coupon, too:

 |Claimed Lumens (lm)||1200|

 |Candela per Lumen||12.8|